Book your Work Germany Work Germany | FAQ's experience with £ 100 today!BOOK NOW

 One of the most important things to do upon arrival in to Germany is to apply for your residence registration (Anmeldung).
 You will need to complete this before you can start working, get a bank account and a tax number.

 To apply for your residence registration you will need documentation and an address from a landlord.
-We can set you up with our 14 night accommodation upgrade on arrival, and by doing this our housing provider can issue you with all of the paperwork needed to apply for your residence permit.
+Our Work Germany program includes your first 1 month of accommodation on arrival, and by having this our housing provider can issue you with all of the paperwork needed to apply for your residence permit.
 Once you have registered, the team in Berlin are able to assist you with finding additional accommodation.

 What is the cost of living in Berlin?